 REPLENISH DRY HANDS

 The skin on the backs of the hands is thin and susceptible to dryness and cracking when temps plummet.
-One or two times a week, use a peel like our TCA MULTI-ACID BODY PEEL on your hands to gently exfoliate away dead, dry skin cell build-up, then follow up with hand cream.
+One or two times a week, use a peel like our TCA LACTIC & GLYCOLIC ACID BODY PEEL on your hands to gently exfoliate away dead, dry skin cell build-up, then follow up with hand cream.
 Using a peel will help your skin absorb moisturizer more effectively so that it can really quench dehydration and dryness.
 Don’t forget to wear gloves when you leave the house for an added layer of protection!

 SOFTEN CHAPPED LIPS